rangle/ngCourse2/handout/directives/ng_if_directive.md

 ```
 [View Example](https://plnkr.co/edit/fe1drmczwhn54ypeDIv3?p=preview)

 Clicking the button will toggle whether or not `IfExampleComponent` is a part of the DOM and not just whether it is visible or not.
 This means that every time the button is clicked, `IfExampleComponent` will be created or destroyed.
-This can be an issue with components that have an expensive create/destroy actions.
+This can be an issue with components that have expensive create/destroy actions.
 For example, a component could have a large child subtree or make several HTTP calls when constructed.
 In these cases it may be better to avoid using `ngIf` if possible.